 Powers and Abilities

-The Atom can reduce his size to at least subatomic level.
+The Atom can reduce his size to subatomic levels.
 There is no known limit on how far he can shrink.
 This is achieved by means of white-dwarf star matter from which his costume and belt were made.

 Originally the size-changing was controlled by a mechanism in his belt buckle.
 But he frequently became stopped from reaching the buckle, so he created a remote control for it in his gloves.
 At this time his costume would disappear when he was at his full height.